Strategic Plan 2017-2022

 A lived experience sounding board helped us shape our new strategy.
 As we’ve been doing for many, many years, we’ll continue our conversations with our participants, members, supporters and volunteers and help them have their voices heard.

-This document outlines the key areas of future focus for Wellways and articulates what we need to be achieve to ensure we are positioned as a leading organisation in our field.
+The plan outlines the key areas of future focus for Wellways and articulates what we need to achieve to ensure we are positioned as a leading organisation in our field.

 Reconciliation Action Plan 2018-2020